 After the topic is agreed on, you have to write a thesis proposal.
 The proposal is your personal project plan that contains the field of research, the theoretical background, the intended working program and your schedule.

-We provide LaTeX templates for writing the proposal:
+We provide a LaTeX template for writing the proposal on GitHub and Overleaf.

 Please note: We highly recommend using LaTeX for writing your thesis.
 Even though you don't have experience with it yet, take this opportunity to learn it.
 We help you with all your questions.

 Typically, you need about three iterations (feedback loops) for defining your thesis project.
 After the final meeting with your advisor, your project is ready to start.
 Please talk to your advisor for support.
 Think about your second supervisor (Zweitgutachter).

 After finalizing your proposal or even better before the final round of revision, present your proposal during the HCC Research Group meeting which takes place each semester.
 Please talk with your advisor about this opportunity.